pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

         Stuff::Point(Point::default()),
     ];
     // vec = [0, "a", Point { x: 0, y: 0 }]
-    vec = vec.into_iter().map(map_stuff).collect();
+    vec = vec.into_iter().map(inc_stuff).collect();
     // vec = [1, "a!", Point { x: 1, y: 1 }]
 }
 ```

-Despite `Any` rarely being _needed_ it can still be convenient to use sometimes, as we'll later see in the **Error Handling** section.
+Despite `Any` rarely being _needed_, it can still be convenient to use sometimes, as we'll later see in the **Error Handling** section.

 ## Formatting Traits

 We can serialize types into strings using the formatting macros in `std::fmt`, the most well-known of the bunch being `println!`.
-We can pass formatting parameters to the `{}` placeholders used within format `str`s which are then used to select which trait impl to use to serialize the placeholder's argument.
+We can pass formatting parameters to the `{}` placeholders used within format `str`s, which are then used to select which trait impl to use to serialize the placeholder's argument.

 | Trait | Placeholder | Description |
 |-------|-------------|-------------|